Konstantin Lopushansky: Dead Man's Letters and breakthrough

 In 1986, Konstantin Lopushansky made his feature film directorial debut with the post-apocalyptic film Dead Man's Letters, which was co-written by Boris Strugatsky.
 It was screened at the International Critics' Week section of the Cannes Film Festival in 1987 and received the FIPRESCI prize at the 35th International Filmfestival Mannheim-Heidelberg.

 Lopushanksy's 1989 film A Visitor to a Museum was entered into the 16th Moscow International Film Festival where it won the Silver St. George and the Prix of Ecumenical Jury.

 Lopushansky's 1994 film Russian Symphony was screened in the Forum section of the 45th Berlin International Film Festival where it received the Prize of the Ecumenical Jury.

 Lopushansky made the 2006 film The Ugly Swans, based on the novel by Arkady and Boris Strugatsky.
 The science-fiction film was about a writer who visits a boarding school for gifted children where the teachers are mutants.

 Lopushansky's 2013 drama film The Role told the story of an actor who decides to impersonate a deceased commander of the Red Army.
 It was shown in competition at the 35th Moscow International Film Festival.
 It received the Nika Award for Best Screenplay.

 Konstantin Lopushansky's drama film Through the Black Glass was released in 2019.

+In February 2022 signed an open letter from the FilmUnion condemning Russia's military invasion of Ukraine.